The Tribune (San Luis Obispo): History

-The Tribune owns one weekly newspaper, The Cambrian, located in Cambria, California.
-A second weekly newspaper, The Sun Bulletin of Morro Bay, no longer publishes.
-According to McClatchy, the newspaper's daily circulation is 35,080 as of 2015.

 In February 2015, the paper's publisher, Bruce Ray, announced his resignation; Fresno Bee president and publisher Tom Cullinan was named publisher for the paper.
 In late 2015, along with many other McClatchy newspapers, The Tribune went through a redesign, adopting a companywide design style for both print and online platforms.
 Ken Riddick was named president and publisher of The Tribune in October 2017.
-The Tribune's longtime executive editor Sandra Duerr retired in December 2017.

-On February 13, 2020, the paper announced that its owner, The McClatchy Company, had declared bankruptcy.
-In an article by Kevin G. Hall, McClatchy claimed that bankruptcy was necessary in order to "... shed costs of print legacy and speed shift to digital."
-Court filings revealed a plan that would turn over control to hedge fund management company, Chatham Asset Management.
-The family-held company would have to give up its shares in McClatchy, which according to a press release, operates 31 newspapers from Miami to Sacramento, California.
-No information was given about potential layoffs at that time.
+Effective June 5, 2023, the paper's daily print edition will arrive via the U.S. Mail instead of delivery by a local carrier.
+In February 2024, the paper announced it will decrease the number of print editions to two a week.